uwu/shelter/packages/shelter-ui/README.md

 ### `<Space />`

-A spacebar character.
+A spacebar character that will never be collapsed.
 Useful in flexboxes etc.